Skip to content

 False

 The claim that people swallow an average of four to eight spiders per year while sleeping is an urban legend with no scientific basis.
-Both spider and human biology make this scenario extremely implausible, and no documented cases exist in scientific or medical literature.
+Both spider and human biology make this scenario extremely unlikely, and no documented cases exist anywhere in the scientific or medical literature.

 Science4 sources